ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 process.
-Protocol Specific Properties, which enable configuration of specialized features of a specific protocol, see Section 3.2 of {{I-D.ietf-taps-arch}}, are not used as an input to the selection process but only support configuration if the respective prototocol has been selected.
+Protocol Specific Properties, which enable configuration of specialized features of a specific protocol, see Section 3.2 of {{I-D.ietf-taps-arch}}, are not used as an input to the selection process but only support configuration if the respective protocol has been selected.

 ### Transport Property Names {#property-names}